atlanmod/eel/README.md

 The compiler compliance level do not match the jdk used.
 To fix:
 `Window > Preferences > Java > Compiler > Compiler compliance level > 9`

-Note that we could not run GEMOC on MacOS (Catalina)